Marketing Strategy ยท Updated July 9, 2026

 The useful signals are not complicated:

-- Follows: people want the next release, not just this one stream.
+• Follows: people want the next release, not only this stream.

-- Comments, shares, emails, and DMs: the campaign is creating relationship, not just reach.
+• Comments, shares, emails, and DMs: the campaign is creating relationship, not only reach.

-- Audience clarity: you learn which scenes, cities, similar artists, hooks, and content angles actually respond.
+• Audience clarity: you learn which scenes, cities, similar artists, hooks, and content angles respond.

 A campaign that creates those signals can make the next release smarter.
 A campaign that only creates a temporary spike usually leaves you right where you started.